seanpmaxwell/React-Ts-Best-Practices/README.md

 - The password is not trimmed or otherwise silently changed.
 - The `sx` array preserves support for caller-supplied objects, arrays, and theme functions.

 Keeping HTTP details out of components is an architectural preference, not a React restriction.
-The benefit is a smaller UI API and reusable, independently testable request logic.
+It gives the UI a smaller API and keeps request handling reusable and independently testable.

 ---